It is on Monday, 23rd March 1964.

 Besides, noted Young, the smuggled sandwich didn’t even have mustard on it.
 And no pickle.

-Not only did he enjoyed the zero-G sandwich, he even has his space farts officially recorded by NASA during Apollo 16 mission.
+Not only did he enjoy the zero-G sandwich, he even has his space farts officially recorded by NASA during Apollo 16 mission.
 What a man. 🥰

 He is the only person to have piloted and commanded four different classes of spacecraft: Gemini, the Apollo Command and Service Module, the Apollo Lunar Module, and the Space Shuttle.